Art Genie / stock.adobe.com

 Despite the documentation WordPress has provided in the Codex, conflicts do occur between the various pieces of software used to power a WordPress site.
 This is especially so when two plugins or a plugin and a theme try to call on the same script.
 It might not be enough to take down a website and show the white screen of death, but it’s enough to make the dashboard slow down to a crawl.

 Unfortunately, there isn’t much you can do about conflicting plugins or themes except be more careful about issuing new updates to your WordPress site.
-So, instead of push them immediately through the dashboard, test them on a staging server.
+So, instead of pushing them immediately through the dashboard, test them on a staging server.
 If you detect a slower dashboard (or a completely broken site) after issuing the update, then don’t push it to the live site.
 Just report the issue to the developer and wait for a patch to be issued.

 7. Remove High Resource Plugins